stark0de/zip-symlink-payload-creator/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f FILE, --file FILE  Creates the ZIP payloads based on a wordlist -g GET, --get GET     Introduce the link filename to get the file to whichit corresponds
+  -h, --help            show this help message and exit -f FILE, --file FILE  Creates the ZIP payloads based on a wordlist -g GET, --get GET     Introduce the link filename to get the file to which it corresponds

 ```